All nurses are encouraged to undertake ABC smoking cessation training.

 Strongly encourage every person who smokes to use Cessation support (a combination of behavioural support and stop-smoking medicine works best) and offer to help them them access it.
 Refer to, or provide, cessation support to everyone who accepts your offer.

-Training in ABC is available on a face-to-face basis from the Heart Foundation or by accessing the new helping to stop smoking e-learning training at learnonline.health.nz the revised training is aligned to the revised guidelines
+Training in ABC is available by accessing the new Helping people to stop smoking e-learning training the revised training is aligned to the revised guidelines